marcoscaceres/Locale-Preferences-API/proposal.md

-# Proposal: Locale Preferences API
+# Proposal: Language Preferences API

 ## Abstract

 This document proposes an extension to HTML's `Navigator` interface to enable dynamic localization of content.
-The idea is to expose to script the language tags that represents the user's locale preferences (akin to the language tags that are normally sent with HTTP's `Accept-Languages` header).
+The idea is to expose to script the language tags that are normally sent by the browser with HTTP's Accept-Language header, which can be used in determining the language of the user interface/page, and in some cases for an attempt at locale identification.

 Also proposed is a "`languageschange`" event, so that scripts can be notified if the user changes the ordering of their preferred locales.